aymanizz/smalld-click/README.md

 The context for this command invocation, holds the runner instance, and the message payload that triggered the execution of this command.

+After each prompt, the message is updated to the latest message sent by the user.

 ```python
 get_runner_context()
 ```